 Scott had remained politically active after Harvey’s death, so when San Francisco won the 1984 Democratic convention, Scott was first in line to volunteer.
 Being from Mississippi, he asked to be the “official greeter” for his home state delegates.
 The Mississppi down home delegates, though, weren’t at all gay about having Scott as their greeter and they asked for a straight replacement.
 This made the national news.
 “Democratic Party Discriminates Against a Gay Son of the Solid South”.
 Using the lessons he learned from Harvey about making Media that changes minds, Scott welcomed the opportunity to tell his side of the story.

-Directly in front of his apartment, also known as “The Store”, Scott was interviewed on all the national news channels .
+On the street in front of the purple Victorian, also known as “The Store”, Scott was interviewed on all the national news channels.
 Watching CBS that night, I imagined the banner “Homosexual Drug Haven” scrolling under Scott’s name and thought, “Oh my god, what if?”

 A few days later, I got a frantic phone call from my friend Charles.
 “The Store” had just gotten raided by the DEA and he was there when it happened.